October 26, 2025 • by David Tenneson / Photography: HNS Sports

-Eight teams — four men’s and four women’s — return to the famed East Lake Golf Club in Atlanta, GA for the 10th edition of the East Lake Cup
+Eight teams — four men’s and four women’s — return to the famed East Lake Golf Club in Atlanta, GA for the 11th edition of the East Lake Cup.

-This exclusive annual event, featuring teams that appeared in the match play portion of the previous season’s NCAA Championship, gets feature coverage on Golf Channel from 3-6pm ET each of the three days (Oct 28-30).
-Fans can follow along with the live scoring right here on Scoreboard.
+This annual three-day event features teams that appeared in the match play portion of the previous season’s NCAA Championship.
+Fans can follow along with live scoring of both the men's and women's tournaments right here on Scoreboard.

 Looking to further promote the talent in college golf, the Golf Channel and East Lake Foundation inaugurated the East Lake Cup in the fall of the 2015-16 season.
 The final four teams from each of the two championships accepted invites to the historic venue that had witnessed Jordan Spieth winning the PGA Tour’s FedEx Cup just six weeks earlier.